Helen Walton: Involvement in the Arts

 In 1987, Helen Walton was the leading support and integral figure in the development of the Walton Arts Center in Fayetteville, Arkansas.
-The construction was completed in 5 years and the goals of bringing art and artists to the community that would not experience it otherwise and educating young generations could be realized.
+The construction was completed in 5 years, with the goals of bringing art and artists to the community and educating the younger generations.
 The Walton Arts Center is one of the most prominent art presenters in the mid-south and one of the few to still perform full-week Broadway productions.

 In 1989, Helen Walton, after meeting with Wilhelmina (Billie) Holladay, was inspired to form an Arkansan committee for the National Museum of Women in the Arts or ACNMWA.
 After discussing their trips to Europe, Walton and Holladay expressed their want to establish a committee that would display the women artists of Arkansas.
 Texas, Ohio, New York, North Carolina, and Colorado had already held galleries that displayed their women artists by this time.
 The committee was organized in Little Rock, AR with representatives from 12 demographic districts divided by population; Little Rock was the exception with three representatives.
 Each representative donated $100 and $2000 was donated by the NMWA to fund an Arkansas Gallery in the NMWA Elisabeth Kasser Wing, the first gallery was exhibited in 1990.
 Helen was the first acting president of the ACNMWA and from 1990 to 1992 was actively a part of the galleries, what artists would be displayed, who would curate the galleries, the budgets for the events, etc. The committee would prove its dedication to accurately portraying the community, displaying not only the women of Arkansas, but minorities of Arkansas as well.
 ACNMWA held their first national exhibit in 1992, A Personal Statement: Arkansas Women Artists.
 In 1991, a museum show was dedicated to children's literature, prominently displaying African-American characters and authors.
 Since Walton's departure from the committee, the ACNMWA has established the Artist Award, the College Internship, and an Arkansan women artist registry to further encourage involvement and interest in the arts.
 The ACNMWA is the only branch of the national committee that does state-wide tours of the national exhibits.